Blazers fans in shock over Kobe Bryant’s death

 “Kobe’s indelible mark on the NBA and the game of basketball globally will live on forever.
 Our prayers and condolences are with the Bryant family and the other families affected, the Los Angeles Lakers organization and all those that knew and loved Kobe.“

+The Blazers played the Indiana Pacers tonight at home and won by ten points.
+Before tip off, though, everyone in the Moda Center paused for a moment of silence for Bryant.

+“We grew up—we spent half our life watching him play against the Blazers and it was tough to hear,” said Jeff Van Dyke from Yamhill.

-The Blazers will be playing against the Indiana Pacers tonight at the Moda Center—the game starts at 6 p.m.
-KOIN 6 News spoke to some Blazers fans as they made their way into the arena Sunday evening.
+KOIN 6 News spoke to several Blazers fans as they made their way into the arena Sunday evening.
 They described the news as devastating.
-There is even a memorial set up for Bryant in front of the Rip City sign.
+There was even a memorial set up for Bryant in front of the Rip City sign.

 “He was a good, supportive team player for the whole thing,” said Adam Ruess.